Skip to main content

 Turner

-Deputy Director for Localities
+Deputy Director for Homes and Communities

 Natalie has been working on ageing issues locally, nationally, and internationally since 2010.
 She was previously at AARP in Washington, DC translating international practice for a US audience, and also at Age UK London.